I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 That's what the job became.

-So in light of this hell care, another big bugaboo that has everybody captivated right now, and Dr. Frank Luntz is a Republican consultant on the language of politics.
+So in light of this, hellcare, another big bugaboo that has everybody captivated right now, and Dr. Frank Luntz is a Republican consultant on the language of politics.

-He's the Republican version of George Lackoff rhymes with, who advises the Democrats on language.
+He's the Republican version of George Lackoff, Rhymes With, who advises the Democrats on language.

-And Luntz has sent a 26-page confidential report to Republicans on Capitol Hill that somehow the politico ended up with from some Capitol Hill Republicans.
+And Luntz has sent a 26-page confidential report to Republicans on Capitol Hill that somehow the Politico ended up with from some Capitol Hill Republicans.

-And this 26-page report from Dr. Lunz to Republicans is a warning to the Republicans that the American people want health care reform and that lawmakers need to try to avoid directly opposing President Obama.
+And this 26-page report from Dr. Luntz to Republicans is a warning to the Republicans that the American people want health care reform and that lawmakers need to try to avoid directly opposing President Obama.

-So a word doctor listened to by Republicans, has a 26-page report telling Republicans the last thing you can do, do not oppose Obama on this.
+So a word doctor listened to by Republicans has a 26-page report telling Republicans the last thing you can do, do not oppose Obama on this.

-Here's a quote from the um from the 26-page report.
+Here's a quote from the 26-page report.

 You simply must be vocally and passionately on the side of reform.